 Following are the steps to browse and select visuals from the online AppSource site:

 Navigate to the Power BI visuals library, found at https://appsource.microsoft.com.
-Select the Power BI apps checkbox under Refine by product, then select the See all link.
+Select the Products tab, select Power Platform, and then select See all Power Platform apps.

 Select the visual you're interested in using from the gallery, and you're taken to a page that describes the visual.
 Select the Get it now button to download.